MasqueradeOfSilence/MasqueradeOfSilence/studies/code/adobe_xd_tutorial.md

 I found the tutorial to be rather dry and dull, and I ended up watching all the videos at 1.5x speed so it was less of a drag.
 However, after doing this, I started to get a lot more into it, and I found it beneficial simply to spend time in the software.

+The next step will be actually creating a website prototype in XD and then coding it after the design is approved.

 Important things to note:
 - Creating a rectangle will create a canvas.
 - Not everything on my defaults was the same as the tutorial's.